Wushu at the 2006 Asian Games – Men's sanshou 52 kg

-The men's sanda (as Sanshou) 52 kg at the 2006 Asian Games in Doha, Qatar was held from 11 to 14 December at the Aspire Hall 3 in Aspire Zone.
+The men's sanshou 52 kilograms at the 2006 Asian Games in Doha, Qatar was held from 11 to 14 December at the Aspire Hall 3 in Aspire Zone.

 A total of fifteen competitors from fifteen countries competed in this event, limited to fighters whose body weight was less than 52 kilograms.

 Rene Catalan from the Philippines won the gold medal after beating Phan Quốc Vinh of Vietnam in gold medal bout 2–0.